varalta/Overlord-Tool/README.md

 > In your Unity project, go to **Window** > **Package Manager**.
 Click the **+** icon in the top left, select **"Add package from git URL..."**, and paste the links above.

 ## Learning Resources
-If you are new to Overlord, check out the official tutorial series recorded by Tyago Teoi to get up and running quickly.
+If you are new to Overlord, check out the official tutorial series recorded in Portuguese by Tyago Teoi to get up and running quickly.

 * **[Overlord V1 Tutorial Playlist](https://www.youtube.com/playlist?list=PLPY-0In6XQ1s73zsz1Tcmu5T2hClxWTsR)**